GokulBakkiyarasu/Snake_Game/README.md

 Project Structure

-    snake_game.py - the main Python script for the Snake Game. food.py - contains the Food class, which represents the food object that the snake must collect. snake.py - contains the Snake class, which represents the snake object and its behavior.
+    main.py - the main Python script for the Snake Game. food.py - contains the Food class, which represents the food object that the snake must collect. snake.py - contains the Snake class, which represents the snake object and its behavior. scoreboard.py - contains the scoreboard class, which represent scorebord object and its behavior

 Contributing